rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

 ## TODOs:

 ### TODO now:
-* IColumn implementation - fix after update to BDN 10.4
 * Cache metric values (same as annotation context but for parsing the anotations).
 * Output contains messages printed under `*** Warnings ***` section.
 Have no idea what to do with it.
   Need non-printable analyzer warnings :)

 ### Types:
  * ???
-Rrename Xxx annotations to metric annotations?
+Rename Xxx annotations to metric annotations?
 Not sure, may be a bad idea if we're going to store something except metrics.'
- * BurstModeEngineFactory: sync with code in BDN
  * Sealed types: unseal where it looks like a good idea.
  * Simplify collections of types.
 MappedCollection / Keyed collection where possible.